How do I vote YES for MASSPIRG at HCC?

 What have we accomplished?

 - Increasing the youth vote and civic engagement: We are the largest and most diverse generation alive, and we need to vote to have our voices heard.
 In the last 15 years, MASSPIRG has helped to register over 45,000 students to vote, including 1800 students here at Holyoke Community College.
 We help to increase youth voting by engaging people face to face, over the phone, and through creative social media outreach tactics.
-In the 2020 elections, we made over 50,000 youth voter contacts across the state, contributing to historic youth voter turnout.
+In the 2022 midterm elections, we made over 20,000 youth voter contacts across the state, contributing to historic youth voter turnout.
+And we won a leadership award from the Students Learn Students Vote coalition for our efforts!

-- Making textbooks more affordable: One of our priority campaigns right now is working to make textbooks more affordable.
+- Making textbooks more affordable: One of our priority campaigns is working to make textbooks more affordable.
 We’ve been working locally, statewide, and at the national level to reduce textbook costs for decades – and we’ve made a lot of progress by helping professors switch to free, open-source materials that cost very little for students.
-Recently, we convinced our federal leaders in congress to allocate $7 million to open education resource programs, saving students $170 million in textbooks costs.
+In 2022, we convinced our federal leaders in congress to allocate $14 million to open education resource programs, saving students hundreds of millions of dollars in textbooks costs.
 Here at HCC we’re working with the Student Senate to spread awareness and make it easier for professors on our campus to make this switch.
-In addition we’re calling on our state leaders to save students $25 million by funding $2.5 million of grants for open educational resource programs in the 2021 budget.

 See more victories here: https://masspirgstudents.org/recent-victories/